Marina Ovsyannikova: Persecutions and activism

 After her contract with Die Welt expired, Ovsyannikova returned to Russia.
 On 15 July 2022, she made a single-person protest at the Sophia Embankment, in front of the Kremlin, with a poster reading "Putin is a murderer.
 His soldiers are fascists.
 352 children died.
 How many more should die for you to stop?"
 Two days later, she was arrested and later released.
-On 9 August, a criminal case was started against her due to this event where she was charged with discrediting the military; her home was raided by police and she was detained for questioning.
+On 9 August, a criminal case was started against her due to this event where she was charged under Russia's 2022 war censorship laws with "discrediting" the military; her home was raided by police and she was detained for questioning.
 She was later released, after being ordered to spend the night at Moscow police headquarters.
 The next day, she was put under house arrest for two months, until 9 October 2022.
 However, on 1 October, her husband Igor announced that she had escaped house arrest together with her 11-year-old daughter.
 Her immediate whereabouts were unknown.
 On 17 October 2022, Ovsyannikova's lawyer confirmed she had fled Russia "to one of the European countries, where she is now under protection".
 On the same day, Ovsyannikova was restricted of parental rights on her 10 years old daughter and 17 years old son — the court ordered that Ovsyannikova's daughter must live with her father because her mother "is involved in political activity".

 On 10 February 2023, Ovsyannikova gave a press conference in Paris, France, where she now resides, and described how she was assisted by Reporters Without Borders in fleeing the country.
 She was offered asylum by French president Emmanuel Macron after her on-air protest, and was at the time of her escape living in various safehouses in France.
 She detailed her journey out of Russia, which involved changing vehicles seven times, removing the electronic surveillance bracelet from her body, and crossing the border on foot.
 According to the Wall Street Journal, Ovsyannikova has said that she still fears for her life: "Each time I speak with my friends in Russia they ask me, 'What would you prefer, Novichok, polonium or a car crash?' ", referring to methods the FSB has allegedly used to assassinate critics living abroad.

+Ovsyannikova was tried in absentia in Russia and on 4 October 2023 was sentenced to 8.5 years jail term for "spreading false information" about the Russian Army.
+In a declaration, Ovsyannikova called the sentence "politically motivated".

+On 3 October 2025, Russian Ministry of Justice included Ovsyannikova in its "foreign agents" list.